jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Zuishin.md

 Temperature: any
 Organization: solitary, pair, or warband (3-8)
 Treasure: double (+1 composite longbow [+4 Str], +1 halberd, masterwork breastplate, other treasure)
-Description: While all kami are enemies of oni, none are so fervent as the zuishin.
-Known also as shrine kami, zuishin take as their wards gates, doorways, religious places, and the spiritual archways known as torii, ensuring that the gates are respected.
-Zuishin can use many weapons, but tend to favor the bow.
-A zuishin treats its equipment with utmost care, viewing weapons as extensions of itself.
-It never discards its bow voluntarily; if the weapon is ever lost or destroyed, a zuishin can craft a new one in a month.
-Zuishin treat other kami with respect, and are always willing to lend a helping hand.
-Creatures other than kami must earn a zuishin's trust before receiving its aid, and do so by honoring the gate it guards or providing an offering to the kami, such as a tree branch or other small piece of nature.
-Zuishin manifest as suits of armor with a partly manifest warrior within, and wield glowing weapons.
-They stand 5 feet tall and weigh 120 pounds.
 Race:
 Class:
 MR: